-Name of Resource Disabled Parenting Project / Website Author / Year / Country 2021 / US Description For parents with all disabilities, including learning differences, but morphysical disabilities.
-Information and focus of the site on technology as to create opportunities for parents with disabilities.
-Is an online community of resources, and marketplace around assistive technologicals seeks to inform social policy and to promote social justice for disafamilies.
-It is part of the National Research Center for Parents with Disabilities. a way inity with y.
-DPP bled Link
+Description For parents with all disabilities, including learning differences, but more about physical disabilities.
+Information and focus of the site on technology as a way to create opportunities for parents with disabilities.
+Is an online community with blog, library of resources, and marketplace around assistive technology.
+DPP also seeks to inform social policy and to promote social justice for disabled families.
+It is part of the National Research Center for Parents with Disabilities.
+LINK

-Name of Resource National Research Center for Parents with Disabilities (NRCPD) / Website Author / Year / Country 2021 / US The National Research Center for Parents with Disabilities conducts research and provides training and technical assistance to improve the lives of parents with disabilities and their families.
-The Center for Parents recognizes that parents with disabilities know what they need, and is guided by the principle "nothing about us without us".
-NRCPD website has resource page with 'Parenting Tips and Strategies from Parents with Disabilities', under Informatic and Resources.
-The website also offers information sheets, research briefs, and other resources for parents with disabilities, legal professionals, social workers and researchers.
+Name of Resource National Research Center for Parents with Disabilities (NRCPD) Author / Year / Country 2021 / US Description The National Research Center for Parents with Disabilities conducts research and provides training and technical assistance to improve the lives of parents with disabilities and their families.
+The Center for Parents recognizes that parents with disabilities know what they need and is guided by the principle "nothing about us without us".
+NRCPD website has resource page with 'Parenting Tips and Strategies from Parents with Disabilities', under Information and Resources.
+The website also offers information sheets, research briefs, and other resources for parents with disabilities, legal professionals, social workers, and researchers.
 Applicable docs from the website regarding parents with intellectual disabilities are listed in the Swim and Dive resources sections.
-Link
+LINK

-Name of Resource Center for Advanced Studies in Child Welfare / Website Author / Year / Country 2021 / US Description CASCW provides a lot of resources around parents and parenting with disabilities; focused on intersection with child welfare, but many of the resources apply to other areas.
+Name of Resource Center for Advanced Studies in Child Welfare Author / Year / Country 2021 / US Description CASCW provides a lot of resources around parents and parenting with disabilities; focused on intersection with child welfare, but many of the resources apply to other areas.
 Also produce 'Practice Points' and podcasts and videos and trainings with information.
 CASCW's Outreach activities connect child welfare stakeholders in Minnesota to dynamic, relevant, accessible, research-informed practice and policy resources and trainings.
 We produce a variety of training events and publications that bridge the worlds of research, policy, and practice, bringing the latest information to students, administrators, policymakers, and practitioners working directly with children and families.
-Link
+LINK

-Name of Resource TASP - The Association for Successful Parenting / Website Author / Year / Country 2021 / US Description TASP is 'committed to successfully supporting families when parents have learning difficulties'.
-Their work is centered around education, advocacy, support and resource sharing, for professionals and parents with learning differences, to build capacity of communities and families to support part with learning difficulties.
+Name of Resource TASP - The Association for Successful Parenting Author / Year / Country 2021 / US

+Description TASP is 'committed to successfully supporting families when parents have learning difficulties'.
+Their work is centered around education, advocacy, direct support and resource sharing, for professionals and parents with learning differences, to build capacity of communities and families to support parents with learning difficulties.
 Education includes trainings for professionals, webinars, conferences and resources.
-Resources include 'Parenting Tips' Parents, For Parents', monthly set of 3 tips written by a parent with learn differences. , direct ng rents : by Link
+Resources include 'Parenting Tips: by Parents, For Parents', monthly set of 3 tips written by a parent with learning differences.
+LINK

-Level of Support: Local Implementing Agency
+Level of Support: Service Model and Local Implementing Agency

-Name of Resource Equal Access: Universal Design of Instruction / Brief Author / Year / Country Burgstahler, S. / 2020 / US Description A 'checklist' of examples of Universal for Design of Instruction practices, and how to apply practices to each area of teaching.
-Specifically for classroom Link
+Name of Resource Equal Access: Universal Design of Instruction Author / Year / Country Burgstahler, S. / 2020 / US Description A 'checklist' of examples of Universal for Design of Instruction practices, and how to apply practices to each area of teaching.
+Specifically for classroom teaching, but many items in checklist apply to any kind of instruction.
+Also includes Communication tips.
+A good resource for understanding how to apply UDI principles.
+LINK

-Name of Resource Universal Design of Instruction (UDI): Definition, Principles, Guidelines, and Examples / Brief Author / Year / Country Burgstahler, S. / 2020 / US Description This brief review summarizes Universal Design of Instruction.
-It provid definitions of Universal Design, Universal Design for Instruction and University Design for Learning.
-It discusses the 7 principles and guidelines of UDI gives examples of how to apply the principles to activities and resource good introduction to understanding universal design.
-From the Washin State DO-IT (Disabilities, Opportunities, Internetnetworking and Technicenter. niversal I, and es.
-A gton Link
+Name of Resource Universal Design of Instruction (UDI): Definition, Principles, Guidelines, and Examples Author / Year / Country Burgstahler, S. / 2020 / US Description This brief review summarizes Universal Design of Instruction.
+It provides definitions of Universal Design, Universal Design for Instruction and Universal Design for Learning.
+It discusses the 7 principles and guidelines of UDI and gives examples of how to apply the principles to activities and resources.
+A good introduction to understanding universal design.
+From the Washington State DO-IT.
+LINK